-- How many compounds did you get? - How many of these compounds (metabolites) are NOT enriched by 20-fold in the pH7.4 saponin media fraction?
+- How many compounds did you get? - How many of these compounds (metabolites) are NOT enriched by 20-fold in the pH7.4 saponin media fraction compared to the percoll media as reference?

-- To which metabolic pathways do these compounds belong?
+To which metabolic pathways do these compounds belong?
 Click Add Step and transform the results to metabolic pathways.